davidbarone/python-puzzles/disorderly-escape/README.md

 ## Mathematical Approach

+In order to solve this problem for non-trivial use-cases, a mathematical approach is required.
+This involved some research on my part.

 ### Group Theory

 The area of mathematics useful to us here is known as 'Group Theory' (https://en.wikipedia.org/wiki/Group_theory).
 As usual, with most things mathematical, there are a number of definitions and symbols which are required to be understood first.
 A good summary of all the mathematical notation can be found at: